Learn about actual and potential costs

 Where can I purchase Safety Apparel?

-In 2019, there are roughly 1,234 companies manufacturing and distributing safety apparel in the United States.
+In 2020, there are roughly 1,200 companies manufacturing and distributing safety apparel in the United States.
 Of these firms, the top four operators account for about 35.0% of revenue, indicating a medium level of market concentration.
-Medium market concentration is a reflection of the cost advantages that major manufacturers and...
+Capital startup costs are only moderate, so new players can readily enter the market....
 Subscribe to learn more.

 Questions to ask potential suppliers

 How does an increase in raw material prices (e.g. plastics, synthetic fibers) affect your business and me as a buyer?